TutorialsLast Updated May 6, 20249 min read

 Containerizing the application locally

 Next, you will write a custom Docker file that will build a container image.
-From the root of the application, open the Dockerfile and ensure that its content matches this:
+From the root of the application, open the Dockerfile.
+Make sure its content matches this:

 FROM golang:1.18.3-alpine3.16